This post contains affiliate links. Please see our disclosure policy.

 Snickerdoodles are traditionally made with cream of tartar and baking soda.
 This is what gives them a softer interior.
 Sugar cookies, while having similar ingredients, do not contain cream of tartar.
 They are also a crisper cookie and often decorated with icing.
 Sugar cookies are not rolled in cinnamon sugar either.
 Snickerdoodle cookies can often be referred to as sugar cookies outside of the US and this is where some of the confusion lies.

 Snickerdoodles are meant to puff up.
 The cream of tartar and baking soda creates carbon dioxide gas which causes the snickerdoodles to puff up quickly and then deflate.
 This is what gives them their signature crackly exterior.
 If your snickerdoodles are very puffy when you take them out of the oven, gently press them down with the back of a spoon.
-Making an indent on the balls before baking them will ensure that your snickerdoodles puff up and deflate into the perfect texture.

-While cream of tartar is a key ingredient in snickerdoodle cookies, if you do not have any on hand, you can use 1.5 teaspoon of baking powder to replace 1 teaspoon of cream of tartar.
-This would equate to around 6g of baking powder for every 3.5g of cream of tartar.
+While cream of tartar is a key ingredient in snickerdoodle cookies, if you do not have any on hand, you can use 1.5 tsp of baking powder to replace 1 tsp of cream of tartar.
+This would equate to around 6 g of baking powder for every 3.5 g of cream of tartar.
+Baking powder is a good replacement for cream of tartar because baking powder actually contains tartaric acid.

 Having your oven temperature too low can or using too much sugar can both result in hard snickerdoodle cookies.
 Ensure your oven is at the right temperature by using an oven thermometer and always weigh your ingredients using a digital scale.